8 Tips for MMI Success

 MMI Crash Course

-Signing up to the Interview Bundle means you’ll be guided by a Medicine interview expert who will help you face the toughest MMI stations and come out on top.
+Signing up to 6med’s Interview Tutoring Bundle means you’ll be guided by Medicine Interview experts who will help you face the toughest MMI stations and come out on top.

 2. Understand the differences and similarities between MMIs and Traditional Interviews